Dimercel/listopia/README.md

 #### minimum `(list)`

-The least element of a non-empty list.
+The least element of a non-empty LIST.

 ```common-lisp
 (minimum '(1 2 3 4 5)) ;; => 1